alvitoraidhy/pluggers/README.md

 [pluggers](https://www.npmjs.com/package/pluggers) is designed to make modular projects easier to create. [recursive-install](https://www.npmjs.com/package/recursive-install) is recommended for making plugins truly independent.

-**Warning**: there are many breaking changes for those who are upgrading from pre-v2 to v2.
+**Warning**: there are breaking changes for those who are upgrading from pre-v3 to v3.

 - [Pluggers](#pluggers)
   - [Features & Plans](#features--plans)